Ironhack-Data-Madrid-Marzo-2022/3.4-lab-mongo/README.md

 ### Iteration 2

-You already know how this goes, so let's start working:
+You already know how this goes, so let's start working.
+Inside `your_code` folder, you will find a `main.ipynb` file.
+Answer the following questions on it making mongo queries.

 1. All the companies whose name match 'Babelgum'.
 Retrieve only their `name` field.
 2. All the companies that have more than 5000 employees.
 Limit the search to 20 companies and sort them by **number of employees**.